myselfswastikmishra/TechTribe-final/README.md

 -   `src/ai/` - Contains the Genkit AI logic.
     -   `genkit.ts`: Configures the connection to the Gemini AI model.
     -   `flows/`: Defines the backend logic for forms.
-        -   `send-message-flow.ts`: Handles "Contact Us" form submissions.
+        -   `send-message-flow.ts`: Handles "Contact Us" form submissions and sends an email via Resend.
         -   `chapter-application-flow.ts`: Handles new university chapter applications.

 -   `package.json`: Lists all project dependencies and custom scripts.